zihaoli0629/MultiDayTripPlanner/README.md

 ## Multi-Day Trip Planner: A Lightweight TSP-Based Tool ✈️✈️✈️

 Hi there👋!
-This is a lightweight package helps you plan **a multi-day trip** using standard [TSP](https://en.wikipedia.org/wiki/Travelling_salesman_problem) techniques.
+This is a lightweight package helps you plan and visualize **a multi-day trip** using standard [TSP](https://en.wikipedia.org/wiki/Travelling_salesman_problem) techniques.
 ### Getting started
 1. **Obtain an API key**